zverok/clio/README.md

     -i, --indexonly      Index only (data already loaded) --depth          Depth of download (how many new entries to download); maximum possible (~10'000) by default --zip            Pack into archive <path>/<feed>-<YYYY-MM-DD>.zip
-    -h, --help           Display this help message.
+    -I, --images         If this flag is provided, images from friendfeed-media server will be downloaded -h, --help           Display this help message.

 ### Result